jaimetur/CloudPhotoMigrator/README.md

       upload all the assets processed in previous step, creating a new Album per each Album found in your Synology Photos and associating all the assets included in each Album in the same way that you had on your Synology Photos account.

-> [!NOTE]
+>[!NOTE]
-> ## <span style="color:green">Google Photos Takeout Support</span>
+>## <span style="color:green">Google Photos Support</span>
->The script can process your Google Takeout files to fix timestamp, geodata, organize files per year/month, organize assets within album(s) in subfolders, etc...
+>From version 1.0.0 onwards, the script can process your Google Photos Takeout files to fix timestamp, geodata, organize files per year/month, organize assets within album(s) in subfolders, etc...
 >
 >>#### <span style="color:green">Example 'Config.ini' for Synology Photos:</span>
 >>